DemISee1/DemISee1.github.io/README.md

 ## Purpose

-The goal of this document is to apply Andrew Etter's key principles spelled out in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) to give a step-by-step tutorial on how to host a resume using Github Pages.
+The goal of this document is to use Andrew Etter's key principles spelled out in his book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) to give a step-by-step tutorial on how to host a resume using Github Pages.

 ## Getting Started